AmirRezaM75/note-learning-go/01-setting-up-your-go-environement.md

 go install golang.org/x/lint/golint@latest
 ```

-And run it with:
+And run it over your entire project:

 ```shell
 golint ./...
 ```

-That runs `golint` over your entire project.

 > [Golint](https://github.com/golang/lint) is deprecated and frozen.
 There's no drop-in replacement for it,
 > but tools such as [Staticcheck](https://staticcheck.io/) and `go vet` should be used instead.

 There is another class of errors that developers run into.
 The code is syntactically valid, but there are mistakes that